AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

   >[!NOTE]
   >
-  >Third-party segments from [!DNL Eyeota] and [!DNL Neustar] may also include UID2.0 IDs.
+  >Third-party segments from [!DNL Eyeota] and [!DNL Neustar] may also include UID2.0 IDs.<!-- What other info to add WRT this? -->

 <!--